Dark Energy Survey Year 3 Results: Cosmology from Cosmic Shear and Robustness to Data Calibration

 The DES Y3 approach emphasizes conservative modeling choices for robust cosmological posteriors.
 In addition to the \textit{Fiducial} analysis, an approach that is optimized for \lcdm is investigated.
 In particular, the scale cuts implemented to account for small-scale baryonic physics, are revisited to optimise the analysis post-unblinding.
 The Fiducial scale selection was chosen to be robust for the joint $w$CDM \textit{3$\times$2pt} analysis using the procedures described in Section~\ref{sec:scalecuts}.
 As a result, for cosmic shear-only in \lcdm, this resulted in a conservative choice of scale cuts, with potential biases in cosmological parameters inferred to be significantly lower than the required threshold.

-We consider an \textit{`\lcdm-Optimized'} analysis, where the scale cuts are relaxed maintaining that potential biases for \textit{3$\times$2pt} satisfy the limit of $\leq 0.3\sigma_{2D}$.
+We consider an \textit{`\lcdm-Optimized'} analysis, where the scale cuts are relaxed maintaining that potential biases for \textit{3$\times$2pt} satisfy the limit of $\leq 0.3\sigma_{2D}$ for the 2D $\Omega_{\rm m} - S_8$ parameter space for \lcdm.
 For cosmic shear in \lcdm, this scale selection is still conservative, with potential biases at most $0.14\sigma_{2D}$.
 This scale selection is illustrated in Figure~\ref{fig:xitomo} by the darker shaded region, giving 184 and 89 angular bins in $\xi_+$ and $\xi_-$, and a total of 273 data points.
 Throughout this work, the \lcdm-Optimized analysis is presented as a robust \lcdm result alongside the Fiducial, which was used for the un-blinding and internal consistency requirements.